 People with end stage renal disease (ESRD) may require dialysis, treatments that replace kidney function by removing wastes and excess fluid from the body.
-While the life-saving nature of dialysis is undisputed, several myths may contribute to common misconceptions about the burden of being on dialysis.
-Here are five of those myths and the truths behind them.
+Although the life-saving nature of dialysis is undisputed, several myths may contribute to common misconceptions about the burden of being on dialysis.

 FALSE!
 Fear of needles and the pain associated with needle sticks is common for patients.
-To ease your fear, medications are available to numb the skin prior to inserting the needle.
-You can apply a numbing cream over your vascular access (the area that allows your blood to travel to and from the dialysis machine to remove toxins from the body) about one hour before your treatment.
+To ease your fear, medications are available to numb the skin where your vascular access is prior to inserting the needle.
 Lidocaine, a local anesthetic, may be an option used by your center.

-Another way for patients to ease their fear of needles is self-cannulation.
-Your dialysis care team can teach you how to self-cannulate, which is inserting needles into your own access.
+Another way for patients to ease their fear of needles is self-cannulation, which allows you to insert needles into your own access.
+Your dialysis care team can teach you how to self-cannulate.
 Gaining control over the procedure may also make you more comfortable with it.
 Finally, peritoneal dialysis (PD) is a form of home dialysis that does not use needles.
-This treatment is explained in more detail below.

 FALSE!
 In 1972, the United States Congress passed legislation to extend Medicare coverage to Americans of any age with ESRD.
 The Centers for Medicare and Medicaid Services (CMS) established coverage to anyone who:

-The social worker at the dialysis center can explain and help you obtain Medicare coverage, assist you with getting secondary insurance or other financial assistance and answer additional questions.
+The dialysis center’s social worker can explain and help you obtain Medicare coverage, assist you with getting secondary insurance or other financial assistance and answer additional questions.

 DaVita’s Treatment Evaluator can help determine which treatment option may best match your lifestyle.
 Take the results to your doctor to discuss further when choosing your dialysis treatment.